meth04/meth04/README.md

 </div>

 <div align="center">
-  <i>"Your self-worth is determined by you.
-You don't have to depend on someone telling you who you are." — Beyoncé</i>
+  <i>"Life is like riding a bicycle.
+To keep your balance, you must keep moving." — Beyoncé</i>
 </div>